procurios/CSS/README.md

 ### Use `!important` with care

 The general rule is that `!important` is always a bad thing, but all rules have exceptions.
+[Harry Roberts](http://cssguidelin.es/#important) makes a distinction between proactive and reactive use of `!important`.

 Proactive use of !important is when it is used before you’ve encountered any specificity problems; when it is used as a guarantee rather than as a fix.
 For example: